 The County has not made any commitments as a part of the abatement agreements other than to reduce taxes.
 The County is not subject to any tax abatement agreements entered into by other governmental entities.

 F. New Accounting Standards

-Significant new accounting standards issued by the Governmental Accounting Standards Board (GASB) not yet implemented by the County include the following:
+Significant new accounting standards not yet implemented by the County include the following: